felixrieseberg/windows95/README.md

 ## Contributing

-Before you can this, you'll need the disk and state images.
+Before you can run this from source, you'll need the disk and state images.
 They're not part of the repo, but [you can download them here](https://mega.nz/#!euxygQBT!i03vtE4kYTgrZ1rjZa1gT2F8hvhcwIAgGBsY4ECjs0w).

 Unpack the `images` folder into the `src/renderer` folder, creating this layout: